 The main goal of anti-traffic analysis techniques is to prevent an adversary from tracking the location of a base station by analyzing communication patterns of a WSN over some reasonable period of time.
 Our goal is to make communication patterns as random as possible while minimizing costs, so that an adversary does not have sufficient information to deduce the location of the base station in a reasonable amount of time.
-Our evaluation focuses on how random the network traffic is, and the cost for our anti-traffic analysis schemes.
+Our evaluation focuses on how random the network traffic is, and the cost of our anti-traffic analysis schemes.
 We haven't simulated the effectiveness of defending against time-correlation attacks.
-A higher forking probability (P_f) and a longer length of fake path will make it more difficult to launch a time correlation attack.
-Instead, we evaluate the the randomness of network traffic and effectiveness against rate monitoring attacks through two metrics -entropy of the network traffic and the GSAT test.
+A higher forking probability (p_f) and a larger TTL of fake path will make it more difficult to launch a time correlation attack.
+We evaluate the randomness of network traffic and effectiveness against rate monitoring attacks through two metrics -entropy of the network traffic and the GSAT test.
 To estimate the cost of our techniques, we count the number of messages exchanged in our techniques and compare them with the number of messages exchanged in SP.
-Since our techniques incur very little memory cost on each sensor node, e.g. keys and tickets of its neighbor nodes, we have not measured it in our simulation.
+Since our techniques incur very little memory cost on each sensor node, e.g. a few encryption keys and tickets of neighbor nodes, we have not bothered to measure memory consumption overhead in our simulation.